about

 biography

-I emigrated from Cyprus to the United Kingdom in 2006 to pursue an undergraduate degree in Computer Science (2009; University of York, UK).
-After that, I moved on to an MSc in Cognitive and Decision Sciences (2010; University College London, UK).
-I then undertook a PhD in Psychological Sciences (2014; Birkbeck, UK), specifically on computational models for semantic memory.
+I am originally from Cyprus and all my higher education took place in the United Kingdom.
+I hold an undergraduate degree in Computer Science (2009; University of York, UK), an MSc in Cognitive and Decision Sciences (2010; University College London, UK), and a PhD in Psychological Sciences (2014; Birkbeck, UK) on computational models for semantic memory.

-Since obtaining my PhD, I have worked in labs at the University of Oxford, University College London, and as an independent scientist at an EU-funded research centre in Cyprus.
+Since obtaining my PhD, I have worked at the University of Oxford and at University College London, as well as for an EU-funded research centre in Cyprus.
 In 2020, I moved to the Netherlands to work with Andrea E. Martin, before starting as an Assistant Professor at the Radboud in 2021 where I still work.

 research interests